M. Jaishankar: First escape (2011)

 On 17 March 2011, the police took Jaishankar to a fast-track court in Dharmapuri, for a murder case trial.
 The next day, armed reserve police constables M. Chinnasamy and Rajavelu were assigned to escort him back to Coimbatore.
 On the way, Jaishankar managed to escape at the Salem bus stand, around 9:30 p.m.
-On 19 March, Chinnasamy committed suicide by shooting himself, apparently upset at the escape.
+On 19 March, Chinnasamy died by suicide after shooting himself, apparently upset at the escape.

 2011 murder spree in Bellary

 Jaishankar escaped to Karnataka, where he raped and murdered six women in Bellary over the next month.
 He also killed a man and a child in Dharmapuri.
 In the last week of April 2011, the police traced his mobile phone to Delhi.
 The police initially believed that he had discarded his mobile phone in Delhi.
 However, in May 2011, the police traced his mobile calls to Mumbai, but he stopped using his mobile phone.
 A special team, comprising two sub-inspectors and 15 other police personnel, was assigned to find and arrest him.